JordanCWard/Elist/README.md

-Continue below, data has been created file is called regression analysis columns A to L are clean, need to clean the rest of them
+Continue below, data has been created file is called regression analysis columns A to L are clean, need to clean the rest of them there's an issue in the ship - purchase column, is it also in deliver - purchase column and deliver - ship column? data should be noted in the report below somewhere

 Transform categorical variables to numbers then run correlation analysis, such as email = 1, direct = 2, etc Use the Data Analysis Toolpak (enable it via File > Options > Add-ins):